Project U.F.O.

 Project U.F.O. is an American television series which ran on NBC from 1978 to 1979.
+It was also known as, and remembered by many, as Project Blue Book.
 Running for two seasons of 13 episodes each, the show was based loosely on the real-life Project Blue Book.
 The show was created by Jack Webb, who pored through Air Force files looking for episode ideas.

 The show was a production of Mark VII Limited in association with Worldvision Enterprises, now CBS Television Distribution and was Webb's last weekly series produced before his death.
 It was also one of the rare times that Webb did not produce a series with Universal Television or Warner Bros.
 Television; Webb collaborated with Universal for every series he made following his departure from Warner Bros., who had named him the president of its television division in the 1960s.

 Synopsis

 The show features two U.S. Air Force investigators with the Foreign Technology Division at Wright-Patterson Air Force Base, charged with investigating UFO sightings.
 The first season starred William Jordan as Maj.
 Jake Gatlin alongside Caskey Swaim as Staff Sgt.
 Harry Fitz.
 Swaim, who had never had any significant acting experience before landing the role, added diversity as a Southerner with a pronounced accent.
 In season two, Jordan was replaced by Edward Winter as Capt.
 Ben Ryan.

 In the pilot episode, Gatlin informed the newly assigned Fitz that, since it is impossible to prove a negative, their job was to prove that each UFO sighting was real, by researching and disproving possible alternate explanations.
 Gatlin also told Fitz that he himself had once seen "something I can't explain" while flying as an Air Force pilot, which led to his interest in Blue Book.